Best Kitchen Layout Ideas, Including Pros and Cons

 Ergonomic design | HENADZI KlLENT/Shutterstock

-Add a pantry
+Add a separate pantry

 Walk-in pantry